Boarding Schools for Boys in Flint, Michigan…

 Enrolling Boys from Flint, Michigan, Safe Harbor is Boarding School in Florida with Year-Round Education

 At Safe Harbor, practical knowledge holds as much weight as academic knowledge.
-In addition to all aspects of boating and seamanship, we give vocational training in several topics, like carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.
+In addition to all aspects of boating and seamanship, we give vocational training in several topics, like carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical concepts.

 Normal high school takes place year-round and can be accelerated, giving students a chance to catch up wherever they may have fallen behind academically.
 Boys who graduate Safe Harbor earn a Florida high school diploma, and many continue their education at two-year and four-year colleges.